Fire and Ice: Germany's Love of Winter Sports

 Many countries live in fear that Germany might suddenly start playing their favoured national sport, the English especially.
 Having already lost football to the world, we in England still hold onto some of our other national sports.
 You can imagine my delight when I read that English rugby coaches were coming to Germany to help train teams.
 I hope they are doing a terrible job.

 Hurling and Kabaddi are still relatively safe for now, mainly because German attentions are elsewhere.
 During winter, Germany goes winter sports crazy.
 Entering the pub on Friday, I was greeted by groups staring intently at the Biathlon World Championships.
 Being British, my knowledge of Winter sports is remedial at best.
 This is no surprise.
-The UK has amassed only 26 medals at the Winter Olympics.
+The UK has amassed only 26 medals at the Winter Olympics (Note: This was written a few years ago, thankfully Team GB has improved this count!).
 Typically, for the British, these are mostly in sports that require a certain level of eccentricity, such as Curling or the Skeleton, the latter involving hurling yourself down a track, face first on what appears to be a tea tray.

 Obviously my personal ignorance is not shared by all my compatriots, but the popularity of winter sports is certainly effected by media coverage that comes with success.
 Perception also plays a part.
 Skiing, when I lived in Britain, appeared to be a hobby for the better off members of society.
 This was due to most of the people I knew who skied being called Hugo or Verity.
 More to the point though, in order to actually go skiing, most people have to spend the equivalent of the GDP of Lichtenstein on equipment, flights and hotels.
 Although it is still a costly affair in Germany, it is significantly cheaper.
 This means that many people have a wider access to what is often considered a “posh sport” in Britain.
 I may not have had an underprivileged childhood, but the closest I ever came to skiing in my youth was using a black bin liner to go sledging on a hill near my house.